 Ten percent of all samples analyzed in the laboratory were duplicated to measure analytical precision.
 Sample matrix spikes were analyzed during each analytical run to evaluate analyte recovery for the nutrient analyses (ammonium, nitrate/nitrite, total nitrogen, soluble reactive phosphate, and total phosphorus).
-External check standards were analyzed during each analytical run to evaluate measurement precision and accuracy.
-The quality control results for laboratory duplicates, matrix spikes, and check standards are plotted in control charts (Figures C1-C30, pages 293-322).
+Check standards were analyzed during each analytical run to evaluate measurement precision and accuracy.35 The quality control results for laboratory duplicates, matrix spikes, and check standards are plotted in control charts (Figures C1-C30, pages 296-325).
+Data that exceed the plotting range of the control charts are in Table C2, page 295.